openhive-network/wax-doc/src/interfaces/asset-manipulations/generating-assets.md

 ## Satoshis Functions

 These functions accept only integer values and do not perform any conversion on the input, other than adding a NaiAsset ID.
-They are capable of handling very large integers, supported by BigInt and large string representations of numbers.
+They are capable of handling very large integers, and large string representations of numbers.

 +++ JavaScript

+In JavaScript, you can provide large numbers using the `BigInt` interface

 ```ts
 // Example: